-The system was used in the May 8th primary election and is a pilot project was restricted to two counties, namely Harrison County and Monongalia County.
-All what they needed was a regular Apple or Android smartphone and approved State or Federal ID.
+The system was already used in the May 8th primary elections in these particular regions in the form of a pilot project that was restricted to two counties, namely Harrison County and Monongalia County.
+All that they needed was a regular Apple or Android smartphone and approved State or Federal ID.

 The project followed another but related blockchain initiative in which the city has been issuing residents with digital identities since winter 2017.
 The system was a distributed one on the blockchain across many computers.
 Two Swiss cantons namely Schaffhausen and Zug, which are magnets for international companies, also now have digital IDs to enhance services and attract more firms (both domestic and foreign businesses).
 The residents will be able to use the systems to pay taxes, register businesses, apply for permits and take advantage of a host of other council services on their computer.
 This will make it easier to do these services.

 While Zug is building itself as a 'Crypto Valley,' a leading center for cryptocurrency and financial technology companies, Schaffhausen has attracted more than 500 companies have established operations in Schaffhausen in the past 20 years.
 These have created more than 3,000 new jobs and transformed the local economy.

 More cantons are also trialing the e-voting system although Schaffhausen and Zug are leading.